 When we talk about the causes of alcohol withdrawal, we are not referring to the reasons that a person decides to quit drinking alcohol.
 Alcohol withdrawal syndrome is a condition that occurs when significant alcohol consumption is suddenly limited.
-The resulting syndrome can create a series of health problems that have their causes rooted in the body’s inability to adjust to the sudden departure of alcohol.
+The resulting syndrome can create a series of health problems due to the body’s inability to adjust to the sudden departure of alcohol.

 A person who drinks on a regular basis is enhancing the portion of the brain that causes the brain to relax.
 If you drink excessively, then the brain will send signals indicating that it needs more alcohol to create the desired relaxing effect.
 However, alcohol also suppresses the part of the brain that produces feelings of anxiety and excitement, known as the glutamate.
 Over time, the continued consumption of alcohol completely eliminates the effects of the glutamate.
-When the person stops drinking, the glutamate is no longer suppressed and it unleashes a torrent of excitable brain activity that produces the symptoms of alcohol withdrawal syndrome and the dangers associated with alcohol withdrawals.
+When the person stops drinking, the glutamate is no longer suppressed.
+It then unleashes a torrent of excitable brain activity that produces the symptoms of alcohol withdrawal syndrome.
+This leads to the dangers associated with alcohol withdrawals.

 It only takes six to 12 hours for the symptoms of alcohol withdrawals to appear.
 Suppressing the effects of the glutamate requires a constant supply of alcohol.
 Once that supply is stopped, the glutamate will become re-energized and start to send off a flurry of signals to many different parts of the body at the same time.